-Organisers of ESF meetings are encouraged to apply for additional funding, e.g. from national research organisations, universities, private companies etc. It is the responsibility of the Chair or organiser of the activity and his/her institution to ensure that sponsors comply with ESF policy and for providing the necessary written agreements and documentation.
+ESF funding may be used to fully or partially fund a meeting.
+Organisers of ESF meetings are encouraged to apply for additional funding, e.g. from national research organisations, universities, private companies etc. It is the responsibility of the Chair or organiser of the activity and his/her institution to ensure that ESF approval is obtained prior to making any commitments and that sponsors comply with ESF policy and for providing the necessary written agreements and documentation.